 Director: Justin Lin

-Written by: Chris Morgan and (based on the characters created by) Gary Scott Thompson
+Written by: (also story) Justin Lin, Daniel Casey, (story) Alfredo Botello and (based on the characters created) Gary Scott Thompson

 Running Time: 145 mins

 It was twenty years ago that The Fast and the Furious first revved onto our screens.
 The B-movie action film about illegal street racing has come a long way since then.
 The series has gone from criminal activity on a small scale to ludicrous stunts and set pieces that define physics.
 Now comes F9, the ninth in the series with one spin-off and a cartoon series.
 Making over $6 billion, the Fast and Furious series doesn’t seem to be coming to an end any sooner, but the wheels seem to be coming off on the evidence of this new entry to the franchise.

 A plane crash starts a new mission for Dominic Toretto and his team, as they go in search of two parts to a sphere that, in the wrong hands, will wipe out all system networks.
 Thinking that the people who have taken the first part are an international terrorist group, Dominic is shocked to find that the man behind it is his younger brother, Jakob.
 Chasing across the world, the team are running out of time.
 If the sphere is complete, it will be sent to a satellite and beamed down.
 The team will go to no ends of the world to stop Jakob and destroy the sphere.

 With each film, the action sequences have become more prominent, louder and more implausible.
 We’ve had tanks, giant safes and even a submarine to impress us.
 So, where can they go from here?
 This is the one where they end up in space.
 Yes, this is not a spoiler as it has already been heavily discussed, but the series has always wanted to be compared to the Bond films; well, they have become Moonraker.